Adebayo sits in a deck chair admiring the cliff view

 Coast Clever

-We aim to show that no matter how strong or fast you are, no one is a match for the coast.
-Our Coast Clever campaign aims to communicate coastal dangers to everyone, but especially to those who are more likely to be involved in accidents at the coast.
+We hope to communicate coastal dangers to everyone, but especially to under 30 year olds and those who are more likely to be involved in accidents at the coast.

 Why is checking tide times so important?